EstebanFlorence/Tokenizer/documentation/whitepaper.md

 	A -->|Interacts with| C[Dealer Contract]
 	B -->|Manages| D[Funds and Token Supply]
 	C -->|Requests| E[VRFConsumer Contract]
+	B -->|Requests| E
 	E -->|Provides| C
+	E -->|Provides| B
 	C -->|Handles| F[Player Bets and Payouts]
 	F -->|Transfers| B
 ```

 This diagram illustrates the interaction between the core smart contracts in the 42FIORINO ecosystem.
 The Tokenizer contract serves as the ERC20 token implementation, interacting with both the Treasury and Dealer contracts.
 The Treasury contract manages funds and token supply, while the Dealer contract handles player bets and payouts.
-The VRFConsumer contract ensures secure randomness for the Dealer contract, maintaining fairness in gameplay.
+Both Treasury and Dealer contracts request verifiable randomness from the VRFConsumer contract.
+The VRFConsumer contract ensures secure randomness for both the Treasury (for random events) and Dealer contracts (for card games), maintaining fairness throughout the ecosystem.

 ### 9.2 Contract Interactions